VoxelForge/VoxelForge/mods/ITEMS/mcl_stairs/API.md

     -- unspecified.
 Set to empty string to make uncraftable.

     groups = {},
-    -- Additional groups added to the registered nodes.
+    -- Groups added to the registered node.

     tiles = {},
     -- Custom tiles for the node.

+    overrides = {},
+    -- Fields added to the registered node.
 }
 ```